PetarChulin/guitar-shop/README.md

 You can access the project on: https://guitars-shop.web.app
                     or
-download repository from "<>Code" button open it in some IDE (I preffer and recommend VSCode) and run "npm install" then "npm start" in terminal and app will start on 'http://localhost:3000'.You have to have NPM installed on your system as well as Firebase Project with Firestore Database created (it is simple and free to create one) and Firebase Authentication with Email/Password and Google sign-in methods enabled.
+download repository from "<>Code" button open it in some IDE (I prefer and recommend VSCode) and run "npm install" then "npm start" in the terminal and the app will start on 'http://localhost:3000'.
+You must have NPM installed on your system and Firebase Project with Firestore Database created (it is simple and free to create one).
+You need also Firebase Authentication with Email/Password and Google sign-in methods enabled.
 All you have to do next is to navigate to /src/utils/firebase/firebase.utils.js and replace the values ​​from line 29 to line 34 with your own found in the section "Project Settings" in your Firebase Project.